 Eco-friendly gift wrapping ideas

-The mix of materials made to create some gift wrap means that they can’t be recycled which is contributing to the climate crisis.
+The mix of materials made to create most gift wrap means that they can’t be recycled and this has a huge impact on the climate crisis.
 Reducing, reusing or recycling gift wrap doesn’t mean it can’t look great too.
 I’ve put together a few of my favourite eco-friendly ways to beautifully wrap gifts, without causing such a huge impact on our planet.

 There are some great and pretty ways that we can reduce the need for gift wrap.
-Do the adults you give gifts to really need to unwrap their gifts (if they do, there are further options below) or would a reusable Gift Bag or Gift Box suffice?
+Do the adults you give gifts to really need to unwrap their gifts (if they do, there are further options below) or would a reusable gift bag or gift box suffice?
 There are some great ways to make gift bags look amazing, such as biodegradable glitter, tying on slices of dried citrus fruit, cinnamon sticks, etc. And best of all, all of this can be reused, saving money as well as the planet!
 I bought gift bags for my husband, mum, dad and sister a few years ago and we continue to use the same bags every year.
-It’s like a lucky dip!

 Of course, some people just love the act of opening gifts individually and we’ve got you covered on that front too!